-- 2. Loosen the fuel tank cap to relieve any pressure in the fuel tank. - 3.
-Loosen secondary-filter housing cap (2) until O-ring is visible. - Within 30 seconds and loosen the main fuel filter housing cap (5) until O-ring is visible. - Wait 2 minutes for the fuel to completely drain to prevent fuel from leaking or dripping on the starter motor. - 6.
-Remove fuel filter caps completely (fuel filter elements should also come out when the caps are removed because the paper elements are attached to the caps by design). - Remove the fuel filter elements from their caps (2) by turning a filter element CLOCKWISE in the cap while pulling on the filter.
-Discard the used filters adhering to an environmentally friendly process in accordance with the state and federal law.
+- Within 30 s of loosening the secondary cap, loosen the primary fuel-filter housing cap (2) until the O-ring is visible. - 5.
+Wait 2 minutes for the fuel to drain completely to prevent fuel from

+- leaking or dripping on the starter motor. - Remove fuel filter caps completely (fuel filter elements come out with the caps because the paper elements are attached to the caps). - Remove the fuel filter elements from their caps (2) by turning a filter element CLOCKWISE in the cap while pulling on the filter.
+Discard the used filters by adhering to an environmentally friendly process according to state and federal law.